708-145/TBSort/README.md

 - Distributed: no. This is a field of ongoing research.
 - Time complexity: O(n * log (log n))
 - Caveat: has initial overhead.
 Break even point is currently at around 2M elements.
 With further optimization this can likely be reduced.
+- Caveat: limited to int type currently.
+More types will be added.

 ### Algorithm idea:
 - Hybrid of interpolation sort, a type of radix sort, with a final comparison sort.